tartley/tartley.github.io/posts/soma.md

 evil-looking hybrid creatures.
 And, not least, it has a habit of reanimating the corpses of the last few humans, who skulk around, not in a good way.
 As our protagonist asks, incredulously, "You mean they've been brought back to life?".
-Our reassuring AI helper replies "Let's call it that."
+Our reassuring AI companion replies "Yeah, let's call it that."

-The game borrows the highly effective mechanics of *Frictional's* previous games, where the proximity of - or even just catching sight of - your horrific, shambling enemies cause your character to experience debilitating symptoms, including, in this case, static-y visual distortions.
-Your only chance to survive encounters is to stay well out of sight, and avert your eyes so you can't even watch what's going on.
-This turns out to be fabulously scary and atmospheric.
+The game borrows the highly effective mechanics of *Frictional's* previous games, where the proximity of your horrific, shambling enemies cause your character to experience debilitating symptoms, including, in this case, static-y visual distortions as your neural hardware suffers from some interference they emit.
+This applies even if you simply look at them, an act which seems to enrage them all the more.
+So Your only chance to survive encounters is to stay well out of sight, and actively avert your eyes so you can't even watch what's going on.
+This turns out to be fabulously scary and atmospheric, and lead directly to Susan catching me hiding in a dark cupboard, staring at blackness for a prolonged period with a peculiar expression on my face.

 Spurring us along are not just threats to our immediate survival, but also the adoption of a project, to launch the 'ARK' into space, a solar-powered